Corporate Communications | Success with a multichannel approach

-Andrew O’Shaughnessy, Newsweaver’s CEO, recently spoke at the European Technology Summit 2013.
-In his presentation he highlighted the importance of using social networks not only for external communications, but within the organization for corporate communications as well.
+In his presentation to the European Technology Summit in 2013, Poppulo CEO Andrew O'Shaughnessy highlighted the importance of using social networks not only for external communications but within the organization for corporate communications as well.

 "Corporate communications teams need to join the dots between strategy, behaviors and technology, to improve the flow and quality of communication and collaboration."